Hiking For Her logo with words and graphic of blue female backpacker with backpack and hiking pole

 it's ineffective against Cryptosporidium.

-And you don't want to ingest it if you're pregnant or have a thyroid disorder.
+And you don't want to ingest iodine if you're pregnant or have a thyroid disorder.

-So it's pretty clear by now that I'm a chlorine fan.
+So it's pretty clear by now that I'm team chlorine.

-You can bring along chlorine bleach and add it to your water, but why mess around with liquids?
+To go super low budget, you can bring along chlorine bleach and add it to your water, but why mess around with corrosive liquids in your backpacking gear?

 Ultraviolet (UV) light treatment